derykmakgill/website/testbtc.md

 Gavin Andresen writes another article on [increasing the blocksize](http://gavinandresen.ninja/block-size-and-miner-fees-again) and Coinbase Tweets their [support for the article.](https://twitter.com/coinbase/status/595741967759335426)

+[Andreas Antonoplous tweets:](https://twitter.com/aantonop/status/595601619581964289) "Gavin is right.
+The time to increase the block size limit is before transaction processing shows congestion problems.
+Discuss now, do soon."

 ---

 ## 07 May 2015